mattchrlw/forecasting-on-new-roads/README.md

+# Fork

+This is a fork of the original repository.

 # Traffic Forecasting on New Roads Using Spatial Contrastive Pre-Training (SCPT)

 ![Visual_abstract](/vizabs2.png) Our novel traffic forecasting framework, Spatial Contrastive Pre-Training (SCPT), enables accurate forecasts on new roads (orange) that were not seen during training.